ltelab/RS2025/README.md

 micromamba activate lte
 ```

-4. Create the `lte` Jupyter Notebook environment with:
+5. Create the `lte` Jupyter Notebook environment with:

 ```sh
 python -m ipykernel install --user --name=lte
 ```

-5. Launch the Jupyter Notebook interface with `jupyter notebook` and open the
+6. Launch the Jupyter Notebook interface with `jupyter notebook`, navigate to the `RS2025` directory, and open the
-   `Exercise_6.ipynb` or `Exercise_7.ipynb` file within the `RS2025` directory.
+   `Exercise_6.ipynb` or `Exercise_7.ipynb` file.

-6. To execute correctly the Jupyter Notebook, in the top menu bar select `Kernel` >  `Change Kernel... ` and switch the kernel from `Python 3 (ipykernel)` to `lte`.
+7. To execute correctly the Jupyter Notebook, in the top menu bar select `Kernel` >  `Change Kernel... ` and switch the kernel from `Python 3 (ipykernel)` to `lte`.
-   And now ... happy coding :-)
+   Now you are ready to start the exercice !

 ----------------